Probing Primordial Black Holes with upcoming Radio Telescopes: a case study for LOFAR2.0, FAST Core Array and BINGO: Conclusions and discussion

-Note that, although our results build upon the work of Ref.~\cite{Munoz_2016}, the new aspect of our work is the use concrete design features of upcoming radio telescopes.
-We hope that our forecast may be useful for the operation of these radio telescopes in the near future, shaping possible interesting applications for their upcoming FRB data.
-Furthermore, the methodology we adopted in our work can be applied to other surveys \cite{Leung_2022} to include other types of gravitational lenses, dispersion effects such as plasma screens \cite{Leung_2022, Kalita_2023}, and test gravitational theories \cite{Kalita_2023}.
+Note that, although our results build upon the work of Ref.~\cite{Munoz_2016}, the new aspect of our work is the use of concrete design features of these upcoming radio telescopes.
+We hope that our forecast may be useful for the operation of LOFAR, FAST, and BINGO in the near future, shaping possible interesting applications for their upcoming FRB data.
+Furthermore, the methodology we adopted in our work can be applied to other surveys \cite{Leung_2022} to include other types of gravitational lenses, subnanosecond detections \cite{Xiao:2024qay}, dispersion effects such as plasma screens \cite{Leung_2022, Kalita_2023}, and test gravitational theories \cite{Kalita_2023}.

 Lastly, in deriving our forecasts, we have assumed a monochromatic PBH mass function for simplicity.
-Considering a broad mass function will not qualitatively change the constrains on the magnitude of $f_{\rm PBH}$ but may change the PBH mass range probed depending on the mass function width.
+Considering a broad mass function will not qualitatively change the constraints on the magnitude of $f_{\rm PBH}$ but may change the PBH mass range probed depending on the mass function width.
 Furthermore, we have not considered possible decoherence effects from the interaction of FRBs with the intervening intergalactic medium.
 These effects mainly deteriorate the constraining power of FRB lensing in the large mass lens regime \cite{Leung_2022}.
 Our forecasts of Fig.~\ref{fig:04} can be understood as the best case scenario for the radio telescopes considered.
 We leave a more detailed analysis for future work when new data becomes available.

 {\acknowledgments} JRLS acknowledges support from CNPq (Grants 309494/2021-4 and 302190/2025-2), FAPESQ-PB (Grant 1356/2024), CAPES Finance Code 001, and Alexander von Humboldt-Stiftung Foundation.
 JRLS also acknowledges the hospitality of the ITP at Leibniz University Hannover, and the ITP and ITA at the University of Heidelberg, where this work was built.
 A.R.Q. acknowledges FAPESQ-PB, and the support by CNPq under process number 310533/2022-8.
-G.D acknowledges support from the DFG under the Emmy-Noether program (project number 496592360) and the JSPS KAKENHI grant No. JP24K00624.\\
+G.D acknowledges support from the DFG under the Emmy-Noether program (project number 496592360) and the JSPS KAKENHI grant No. JP24K00624.
+The authors would like to thank the anonymous referee for the criticism and contributions, which enhanced the quality of this work.\\